From left, Sarah Anker, Democratic candidate for State Senate District 1; Anthony...

 The Senate Republican Campaign Committee has spent $129,000 helping Martins.

-In the 1st Senate District at the east end of Suffolk, Anker, a former Brookhaven official, has qualified for $375,000 in matching funds, according to state Board of Elections data.
+In the 1st Senate District at the East End of Suffolk, Anker, a former Brookhaven official, has qualified for $375,000 in matching funds, according to state Board of Elections data.
 She’s facing Palumbo, who has qualified for $151,000.

 Further, the DSCC has spent $328,000 on Anker’s behalf and transferred another $36,000 to her individual committee.
 The SRCC has spent $25,000 helping Palumbo.

-In the 2nd District, Democrat Craig Herskowitz has qualified for $111,000 in his bid to unseat Sen. Mario Mattera (R-St. James), who has not participated in the public matching grants.
+In the 2nd Senate District, Democrat Craig Herskowitz has qualified for $111,000 in his bid to unseat Sen. Mario Mattera (R-St. James), who has not participated in the public matching grants.

 State Assembly